Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 ## <p id = "4"> LESSON 4: Organizing Data | [Back to ToC](#toc)</p>
 ---------------------------------------------------------- */

+SELECT COUNT(*)
+FROM Slspers;
+-- in SSMS, Clicking on "Messages" will display output of Count of Rows as well.

+-- Show Row #'s for each row
+SELECT
+	ROW_NUMBER() OVER (ORDER BY repid) AS row_num,
+	*
+FROM Slspers

 > Remember if I want to show rows as a seperate column: